suitcss/suit/packages/components-arrange/README.md

 ## Configurable variables

-* `--Arrange-gutter-size`: the width of the gutter applied by the `Arrange--withGutter` modifier class.
+* `--Arrange-gutterSize`: the width of the gutter applied by the `Arrange--withGutter` modifier class.

 ## Usage